What to know about the NRA's annual meeting in Houston – KION546

 Trump will also speak at the event.
 The former President, who maintained a close relationship with the gun lobby and its activists throughout his presidency, spoke at the 2019 event, which marked his fifth consecutive speech to the annual meeting.

+NRA members were also expecting to hear from Texas Gov. Greg Abbott, but the Republican canceled his in-person appearance to instead attend a news conference in Uvalde, with his spokesperson telling the Dallas Morning News Thursday evening that the governor will address the convention “through prerecorded video.”

-In addition to Trump, Texas Republican Gov. Greg Abbott, Texas GOP Sen. Ted Cruz, and Texas Rep. Dan Crenshaw, also a Republican, are also scheduled to speak at Friday’s meeting.
+Sen. Ted Cruz and Rep. Dan Crenshaw, both Republicans of Texas, were also scheduled to speak at Friday’s meeting.
 South Dakota Gov. Kristi Noem and North Carolina Lt.
 Gov. Mark Robinson, both Republicans, will also deliver remarks.

+Notably, at least three musicians who were set to sing in a concert at this weekend’s convention have canceled their performances.
+Don McLean, Larry Gatlin and Larry Stewart cited the shooting in Uvalde as the reason for their cancellations.

+“I just did not believe it was the right thing to do,” Gatlin told CNN’s Pam Brown on Thursday.
+“It would have been kind of a classy move on the NRA’s part, and they need some good PR right now, if they’d cancel the whole thing and said, ‘Hey, we’re going to go in here for one big moment and say a prayer for those folks or have a moment of silence, and we’ll come back and do this later.
+We can always have our big convention.'”

 What are the security measures?